Dashboard Member settings

 • the processing must be carried out without the data subject’s consent because obtaining such consent would prejudice the protection of the individual

-Insurance
+15. Insurance

 The processing is:

-• necessary for an insurance purpose, including:
+• necessary for an insurance purpose, which may include:

-• advising on, arranging, underwriting or administering an insurance contract (ie a general- or long-term insurance contract)
+• advising on, arranging, underwriting, or administering an insurance contract (ie a general- or long-term insurance contract)

 • administering an insurance claim